TOP 5 Beard Butters (summary)Wild Willie’s (Check out on Amazon) (Our Pick)

-Another result of regular application of beard butter is prevention of typical beard ailments, such as itchy beard and wiry curly beard, so your facial hair will no longer feel uncomfortable against your skin and all that will be left is your lush, manly beard.
+Another result of a regular application of this product is a prevention of typical beard ailments, such as itchy beard and wiry curly beard, so your facial hair will no longer feel uncomfortable against your skin and all that will be left is your lush, manly beard.

 How to Use Beard Butter

-Want to know how to properly apply beard butter to your facial hair to achieve the best possible results?
+Want to know how to properly apply facial hair butter to your beard to achieve the best possible results?

-If you follow these methods for applying beard butter regularly, your beard will stay healthy, soft, silky, and smooth for the long run!
+If you follow this method for applying beard butter regularly, your beard will stay healthy, soft, silky, and smooth for the long run!